How to Visit Dyker Heights Christmas lights in NYC

 9 min read

-New York at Christmas time offers many things to do: illuminated shop windows, decorated streets and avenues, skating rinks....
+New York at Christmas offers many things to do: illuminated shop windows, decorated streets and avenues, ice skating rinks...
 But if there's one thing you can't miss, it's the decorations in Dyker Heights.

-With a lot of imagination and creativity, the people of Dyker Heights in Brooklyn have made their neighbourhood a must-see in New York at Christmas time.
-You've never seen anything like it except in the movies, so get ready for a display of colour and lights and discover one of New York's best neighbourhoods!
+With a lot of imagination and creativity, the residents of Dyker Heights in Brooklyn have turned their neighbourhood into a must-see attraction in New York at Christmas.
+You've never seen anything like it except in the movies.
+Get ready for a display of Christmas colours and lights and set off to discover one of the best neighbourhoods in New York!

 The best option